Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-quiesce-pu.markdown

 *Description:*

-Putting a Processing Unit into maintenance mode.
+This option disables a running Processing Unit for maintenance.

 *Example Request:*